turingschool/career-development-curriculum/module_one/storytelling_i.md

 * What drives our behavior and are directly related to job satisfaction and fulfillment.
 * We value some things more than others and these priorities affect the choices we make in life.

-**I Do:** Facilitator demonstrates how to complete the strengths and values activity.
+**Slide #23:**

+**Note to Facilitator #2:** Draw the 4 quadrants on the baord and demonstrate how you would complete the strengths and values activity by picking out a few values that would fit in different categories for you.

+**Slide #24:**

 #### You Do
-You have 2 handouts:
-* A handout with 4 quadrants labeled with *Always Valued, Often Valued, Sometimes Valued,* and *Seldom Valued*
-* A handout listing different kinds of values.
-Pick 5 values for each of the 4 quadrants.
+Using your [list of values handout](https://github.com/turingschool/career-development-curriculum/blob/master/files/List%20of%20Values.pdf) and the [quadrants handout](https://github.com/turingschool/career-development-curriculum/blob/master/files/Value%20Quadrants.pdf), pick 5 values for each of the 4 quadrants.

 *Think about how your Pairin Highest Virtue Class ("Lover of...") fits into your final selections.*